henkielp/manifest-sync/README.md

 The repo includes a synthetic test dataset so you can try the app without real inventory.

 **The Manifest:** A 20-item delivery manifest for "The Bard's Bakery" featuring items like *Prince Hamlet's Poisoned Plum Tart*, *Yorick's Skull Scone*, and *Lady Macbeth's Spotted Shortbread*.
-The UPC numbers are derived from physics constants (Euler's number, Pi, the golden ratio, Planck's constant, etc.).
+The UPC numbers are derived from mathematical and physics constants (Euler's number, Pi, the golden ratio, Planck's constant, etc.).
 Print this page and photograph it with the app.

 **The Barcodes:** An HTML file that displays scannable barcodes for all 20 items in randomized order.
 [Open the barcode page](https://henkielp.github.io/manifest-sync/demo/barcodes.html) in a browser, or print it for the most realistic testing experience (scanning from paper matches real box conditions).